ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/IPCC_AR6_Chap3_Ocean_figures_notes_ledm_README.md

 This code is particularly complex and several ancillairy figures are produced along the way for each model and each ensemble member.

-These figures include the following directories related to the de-derifting process and the sea surface salininity trends figure:
+These figures include the following directories related to the de-derifting process and the sea surface salinity trends figure:
   - piControl:
-    - maps showing the raw temperature and salininty data at the surface at the final time step of the PI control run.
+    - maps showing the raw temperature and salinity data at the surface at the final time step of the PI control run.
   - piTrend:
     - histograms showing the distributiuon of the de-drifting linear regression (slope & intersect)
   - slope: